 Working down the rep range to a final very heavy set of six reps will ensure that you are getting maximum strength and muscle gains while also being thoroughly warmed up for your heavy training.

 Training according to 4 day training splits will provide you with an ideal structure to work the body optimally.
 A key to success on this program is to increase your intensity every workout.
 You can do this by increasing the weight slightly.
-Because this program involves a high training frequency, you need to be getting at least 8 hours of sleep each night and eating for muscle gain.
+Because this program involves a high training frequency, you need to be getting at least 8 hours of sleep each night and eating superfood to build muscles.
 Be sure to get 30-40 grams of quality protein into your body within an hour or so after your session.

 Follow this program for six weeks.
 Then take a week off before switching to a full-body lifting routine for a further six weeks.